 NSE Clearing's clearing and settlement arrangement; operating structure; scope of products cleared, settled, & reported; and use of technology and procedures are designed in a manner to best meet participant requirements.
-Regular feedbacks are also solicited from market participants so as to continuously upgrade the procedures/processes / system-features to meet the needs of the participants.
+NSE Clearing has a dedicated team set up for Member engagements and servicing them.
+Regular feedbacks are also solicited from market participants so as to continuously upgrade the procedures/ processes / system-features to meet the needs of the participants.